alecmkrueger/gerg_plotting/docs/auto_examples/plot_quiver_1d_example.rst

 .. code-block:: Python

-    from gerg_plotting.plotting_classes import ScatterPlot
-    from gerg_plotting.tools import data_from_df
+    from gerg_plotting import ScatterPlot, data_from_df
     import pandas as pd

     # Let's read in the example data